Marks & Spencer : M&S in tie-up talks with Ocado to take its food online | MarketScreener

-Britain's best known store group and the online supermarket pioneer released short statements confirming discussions after London's Evening Standard newspaper said M&S was set to pay ˜£800-£900 million for a 50 percent stake in a combined online retail business.
+Britain's best known store group and the online supermarket pioneer released short statements confirming discussions after London's Evening Standard newspaper said M&S was set to pay 800 to 900 million pounds ($1.05-$1.19 billion) for a 50 percent stake in a combined online retail business.

 One source with knowledge of the situation indicated the cost to M&S would be lower.
-It is unclear how M&S, which in November reported net debt of £1.78 billion, would finance any deal.
+It is unclear how M&S, which in November reported net debt of 1.78 billion pounds, would finance any deal.

 The 135-year-old M&S is a mainstay of Britain's shopping streets, but has been struggling to cope in recent years with the rise of fast fashion, discounters and online shopping.